Mahale national park

 Mahale experiences a dry season starting in May to the end of October.
 Then the wet season continues in November up to April.
 In the afternoon they get some rains in the form of thunderstorms and these hardly ever rain for the entire day.

 Getting to Mahale national park

 Mahale is remote which makes it uncrowded.
 The easiest and quickest way to get there is by air.

-By air – During season from June to October, regular scheduled flights from Arusha and Dar es Salaam (three to five hours) to the Mahale Airstrip are available.
+By air – During the season from June to October, regularly scheduled flights from Arusha and Dar es Salaam (three to five hours) to the Mahale Airstrip are available.
 Out of season, flights are less regular.
 Charter flights can also be arranged.